Academic Handbook Student Welfare Policies and Procedures

 3. The team may recommend that the student receive a Learning Support Plan as set out in the Student Disability Policy.

-4. The team may recommend to the student that they undertake a voluntary Change in Circumstances: Break in Studies.
+4. The team may recommend to the student that they undertake a voluntary Change in Circumstances Policy and Guidance.

 5. The team may request that the student obtain a medical or psychological assessment in order to help inform the University about what support and accommodations would be appropriate.